yaira2/Quick-Pad/docs/README.md

 </p>

 ## Features:
-* Compact Overlay mode will make the app stay on top of other apps or windows.
+* Compact Overlay And Focus mode For Ultimate Productivity.
-* Focus mode hides all distractions.
-* Classic Mode.
+* Classic Mode For Nostalagia.
-* Auto Save.
+* Auto Save For Data Loss Prevention.
-* Dark Mode.
+* Dark Mode For Working At Night.
-* Supports rich text formats.
+* Rich text And Markdown Suppprt.

 ## Planned features:
-* File Print.
-* Tabs.
+See The Projects Tab For Planned Features

 ## Shortcuts:
 * Save - Ctrl + S